 Our claims department can be emailed at firstname.lastname@example.org.
 If you have a claims

 reference number please include this in the subject bar.

-The CAA will investigate alleged breaches of the ATOL Regulations.
-If you suspect a company or person of trading in
+If you suspect a UK based business or person of trading in

 breach of the ATOL Regulations, you can inform us by email and we will consider this and may contact you if we require information.